-The Equality Act 2010 strictly outlines that a lack of equal pay is a form of discrimination.
-That means that someone could claim discrimination against your company if there is evidence that they are being unfairly compensated in comparison to someone else in the company.
+The Equality Act 2010 strictly outlines that a lack of equal pay is a form of gender discrimination.
+That means that someone could claim a case of discrimination against your company if there is evidence that they are being unfairly compensated in comparison to someone else in the company.

 First and foremost, you need to identify if there is an issue within your company or workplace.
 This is usually the most difficult part, as most companies don’t have multiple employees doing the exact same job so it is trickier to compare salaries by gender.
-As such, there are a few different considerations that employers can use to better grasp the meaning of equal work.
+As such, there are a few different considerations that employers need to use to better grasp the meaning of equal work.

 First, you can compare two employees if the role and skills required are the same or similar, which is referred to as ‘like work’.
 This is the most obvious type of equal work but is not very useful for small-medium size enterprises.

-Last is similar to the second but is where the roles are completely different: you can consider two employees are doing ‘work of equal value’ when the level of qualifications, training or demands of the working conditions are the same, even if their role is completely different.
+The last option is similar to the second but it is where the roles themselves are completely different.
+You can consider two employees are doing ‘work of equal value’ when the level of qualifications, training or demands of the working conditions are the same, even if their role is completely different.

 You can use these three options to compare your employees’ salaries by gender, examining whether “equal jobs” are receiving the same salaries regardless of gender.
-Once you have identified any potential examples of unequal pay you should set to immediately rectifying their contracts.
+Once you have identified any potential examples of unequal pay you should set to immediately rectify their contracts.
 No matter how much it costs to increase the salary or benefits of an employee, it is far less than losing a discrimination claim.

-Next, it is essential that you research into how one employee ended up earning more than another, despite doing equal work.
+Next, it is essential that you look into how one employee ended up earning more than another, despite doing equal work.
 This includes investigating your company culture and any unconscious biases, with particular scrutiny of those in senior positions who have an influence on promotions, hiring and pay raises.
 It isn’t enough to simply fix an immediate problem and carry on with the same systems at play.
 You need to dig into your systems of practice and root out gender discrimination.
 Only then can there be long-term change and growth.

 There are examples allowed in the Equality Act 2010 where people are doing equal work but have unequal compensation.
-This is where there are other circumstances that may influence their pay or benefits but this cannot be related to their gender, identity or belonging to a particular social group.
+This is where there are other circumstances that may influence their pay or benefits.
+However, none of these other circumstances can be related to their gender, identity or belonging to a particular social group.